Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Yannis.md

 ### Group dynamics

-I believe we maintained a good dynamic as a group throughout the assignment and understood that some people's productivity will be more consistent that others.
+I believe we maintained a good dynamic as a group throughout the assignment and understood that some people's productivity will be more consistent than others.
 Also we respected each other's obligations outside of the project and maintained a fluid "Whoever is free contributes, whoever is stuck asks for help." mentality.
 This was made easier by our pretty constant communication via a WhatsApp group chat with a frequent exchange of screenshots and questions allowing for everyone to be up-to-date on concurrent problems being addressed.
 This sort of environment helped me contribute effectively and I will be aiming to cultivate it in future group projects.

 ---